An introduction for sole traders to the long version of the Self Employment page of the Self Assessment tax return in FreeAgent

 You shouldn't need to fill in boxes 71 or 72 unless your accountant tells you to.

 If you are a subcontractor in the construction industry, put into box 81 the tax which was taken off your earnings by your contractors.
-This is because HMRC take this tax into account when working out how much tax you should pay this year - it counts as part of your tax bill, so if you miss it out you'll pay too much tax!
+This is because HMRC takes this tax into account when working out how much tax you should pay this year - it counts as part of your tax bill, so if you miss it out you'll pay too much tax.

 Class 4 National Insurance exemption